-In developing this Policy the Council consulted with staff, Registered Providers of Social Housing (formerly known as Housing Associations) within Charnwood, local voluntary and statutory agencies, elected members, Council tenants and housing applicants.
+In developing this policy the Council consulted with staff, Registered Providers of Social Housing (formerly known as Housing Associations) within Charnwood, local voluntary and statutory agencies, elected members, Council tenants and housing applicants.

-The Council's objectives for the Housing Allocations scheme are to:
+The Council's main objectives for the Housing Allocations scheme are to:

-- Provide an accessible, fair and transparent service - Meet local housing needs - Meet the housing needs of the most vulnerable - Prioritise those with the greatest/most urgent housing needs - Make the best use of existing social housing stock - Support safe and sustainable communities - Offer applicants choice in relation to available accommodation.
+- Provide an accessible, fair and transparent service - Meet local housing need - Meet the housing needs of the most vulnerable - Prioritise those with the greatest/most urgent housing needs - Make the best use of existing social housing stock - Support safe and sustainable communities - Offer applicants choice in relation to available accommodation.

-The Council operates a Choice Based Lettings Scheme under which applicants are able to express preference for available properties by applying (or bidding) for advertised properties.
+The Council operates a Choice Based Lettings Scheme under which applicants are able to express preference by bidding for available advertised properties.